Do you often use the phrase “double confirm”? Do you know that the correct phrase to use is actually “double-check”?

-However, if you’ve already confirmed something once, and you want to confirm it again, you could use the word “reconfirm”.
+If you’ve already confirmed something once, and you would like to confirm it again, you can use the word “reconfirm”.

-How often do you use this phrase at work?
-Don’t forget to share this post with your friends and colleagues who frequently use this phrase.
-We’ll talk to you in our next post!
+How often do you use the phrase “double confirm”?
+Don’t forget to share this post with your friends and colleagues!